richardlucas761/Back-End-Developer-Interview-Questions/README.md

 * Are comments in code useful?
 Some say they should be avoided as much as possible, and hopefully made unnecessary.
 Do you agree?
 * What is the difference between design and architecture?
 * Why in TDD are tests written before code?

+> 1. We write tests first to ensure we understand what we're trying to achieve.
+If we can't write sensible tests it's likely we don't understand the problem we're trying to solve.

 * C++ supports multiple inheritance, and Java allows a class to implement multiple interfaces.
 What impact does using these facilities have on orthogonality?
 Is there a difference in impact between using multiple inheritance and multiple interfaces?
 Is there a difference between using delegation and using inheritance?
 [This question is from The Pragmatic Programmer, by Andrew Hunt and David Thomas]
 * Pros and cons of holding domain logic in Stored Procedures.
 * In your opinion, why have Object-Oriented Design dominated the market for so many years?